-Anthony over at Spiceblog has got himself a meme going (and how is a girl supposed to resist writing about me me me me etc etc? ;-)).
-Back in reality, this meme is all about your collection of cookbooks, so why don’t you go on over and take a look, take a snapshot of your cookbooks and join in by posting the pic together with the answers to the questions below on your own blog?
+Anthony over at Spiceblog has got himself a meme going (and how is a girl supposed to resist writing about me me me me… etc etc? ;-)).
+Seriously though, this meme is all about your collection of cookbooks, so why don’t you, take a snapshot of your cookbooks and join in by posting the pic together with the answers to the questions below on your own blog?

 3. Cookbook that made you what you are?